Physiological Role

 Influencing Factors

 Diet.
 Dietary fat quality directly influences ApoB particle count.
 High intake of saturated fats and dietary cholesterol tends to increase concentration.
-Soluble fibers and phytosterols help reduce intestinal cholesterol absorption.
+Soluble fibres and phytosterols lower the fraction of dietary cholesterol absorbed by the intestine.

 Physical activity.
 Regular exercise, particularly moderate to vigorous aerobic activity, is associated with improved lipid profile.
 The effect operates through better insulin sensitivity and reduced small, dense LDL particle count.